anjalish05/Snakey/README.md

 'w' - UP <br />
 's' - DOWN <br />
 Press 'x' to quit the game <br />
+Every fruit you hit, you gain +10 points.

 ### How to play ?

-Download the folder, and type in the following commands in your terminal: -
+Download the folder, and run the following commands in your terminal: -
 ```
 g++ -o Snakey main.cpp
 ```
 ```
 ./Snakey
 ```
+Enjoy playing :)